How to Create a Bicycle Touring Route: Step-by-Step Guide

 Adventure Cycling Association is a great resource for route ideas in North America, navigational tips, and recommendations from seasoned cyclists.
 Mostly focused on long distance routes.

-Bikepacking.com is the leading online resource for off road and gravel style overnight bicycle touring routes all over the world, offering many suggested routes with detailed descriptions.
+Bikepacking.com is the leading online resource for rugged, self supported off road and gravel style overnight bicycle touring routes all over the world, offering many suggested routes with detailed road book notes.

-When you are planning a multi-day bike tour route, you will need to consider where and what style of overnight accommodations you are looking for.
+When you are planning a multi-day bike tour route, you will need to consider where and what style of overnight accommodations you are looking for - hotels, B&Bs, private homes?
 You may be camping or you may prefer credit-card style bike touring where you stay in mid to high level accommodation along the way.

 Find Camping Accomodations